X2 Logger Diagnostic Readings

 - Internal Humidity – Reflects the amount of moisture in the air inside the X2 housing.

-Acceptable values will range from a slight negative percentage (effectively zero) up to ~40%.
-If humidity is reported to be greater than 40%, the desiccant bag inside the X2 or X2-CB should be replaced and the enclosure seal inspected.
-High humidity can contribute to telemetry problems and, in more extreme cases, damage the logger circuitry.
+Acceptable values will range from a slight negative percentage (effectively zero) up to ~50%.
+If a logger reports humidity greater than 50%, replace the desiccant bag inside the X2 or X2-CB and inspect the enclosure seal.
+High humidity can contribute to telemetry problems and, in more extreme cases, damage the logger circuitry as a result.

 - Cell Signal Strength – Despite the name, cell signal strength is representative of the transmission signal strength for all telemetry-enabled X2s including radio and Iridium satellite.